-Exercise – it’s common sense, backed up by medical science, that some form of exercise during the day will help you sleep better at night.
-Even gentle exercise boosts the effect of natural sleep hormones, and can be particularly effective in post-menopausal women.
-But don’t exercise close to bedtime, as it releases stimulants which could keep you awake.
+- Exercise – it’s common sense (backed by medical science) that some form of exercise during the day will help you sleep better at night.
+Even mild exercise boosts the effect of natural sleep hormones, and can be particularly effective in post-menopausal women.
+But don't exercise too close to bedtime, as it releases stimulants which could keep you awake.
 A regular morning workout is better.

-Avoid caffeine and alcohol – caffeine is a stimulant and too much too close to bedtime will keep you awake.
+- Avoid caffeine and alcohol – caffeine is a known stimulant and too much too close to bedtime will keep you awake.
 Many people assume an alcoholic drink before bed will help them drift off, but alcohol is also a stimulant and while you might feel a little drowsy, it will inhibit deep sleep.
-It’s a good idea to set a ‘stimulant cut-off point’, such as no coffee after 6pm.
-Experiment to find what works best for you.
+It’s a good idea to set yourself a ‘stimulant cut-off point’, such as no caffeine after 6pm.
+Experiment to find what works for you.

-Reserve bed for sleep – it’s a symptom of modern life that may people take their mobile phones, laptops and tablets to bed with them, or watch late night TV from bed.
+- Don’t take your phone to bed! – too many people take their mobile phones, laptops and tablets to bed with them, or watch late night TV in bed.
 All these activities will stimulate your brain and make it harder to get off to sleep.
 The blue light emitted by many electronic devices has also been shown to stimulate the subconscious mind.

-Try some music – playing some soothing and relaxing music shortly before bedtime can lull you off to sleep and even relieve insomnia.
+- Try some music – playing some soothing and relaxing music shortly before bedtime can lull you off to sleep and even relieve insomnia.
 Classical music is best, as songs with lyrics can stimulate your brain.
-Using the same piece of music every night works well as your brain learns to recognise it as a prelude to sleep.
+Using the same piece of music every night works well as your brain is trained to recognise it as a prelude to sleep.

-Check out you bed – when did you last give your bed and bedding an ‘MoT’?
-Whether it’s a worn and lumpy mattress, saggy pillows, a creaky bed frame or a duvet that leaves you too hot or too cold, any of these things could prevent deep and restful sleep.
+- Check out you bed – when did you last give your bed and bedding an ‘MoT’?
+Whether it’s a worn and lumpy mattress, saggy pillows, a creaky bed frame or a duvet that leaves you too hot or too cold, any of these things might be preventing deep and restful sleep.
 Spend some time thinking about what wakes you up in the night, and whether changing any of the above might help.
 Investing a little in your bed and bedding could be repaid many times over in quality sleep.

 Whatever you do, don't accept lack of sleep or poor quality sleep as just something you have to put up with.
 Although many people find it harder to sleep well as they get older, it doesn’t have to be an inevitable part of ageing.
 Many older people have found ways to ensure they enjoy the best sleep of their lives, and doing so can even help you live longer.